kfrostare/NewsRoom_app/README.md

 The client requested help with freshening up an old blog.
 The base was built on Ruby on Rails and at this point they needed help with testing and debugging some core functionalities like read and edit existing articles.
 We went about this assignment using the AUT-cycle to make sure we don't spend time on anything the client doesn't ask for, which is especially risky when dealing with basic structures that you really just want to take and "run with" development wise.

 ### User stories
-*The app has been built with two requests in mind.
+*The app has been built with three requests in mind.
 These are the user stories of our client.*

 **Show a list of articles**<br>
 As a visitor <br>